 Hurricane Katrina, as mentioned, was one of the deadliest and most devastating hurricanes to ever hit the US.
 One of the ‘big 15’ across the Atlantic in 2005, Katrina killed more than 1,800 citizens and flooded around 80% of the city of New Orleans.
 Homes, businesses, and entire streets were destroyed in the chaos and flooding, and it is thought that the total bill for the damage reached that of $80 billion.

-Do you know any interesting facts about hurricanes that we’ve missed out?
-Share them here in the comments section below!
+Do you know any interesting facts about hurricanes?
+Share them in the comments below!